ikoHSE/sc-project/README.md

 anyToken :: Parser Char
 ```

+This combinator should read and return exactly one character from the input.
+If the character does not match the given character, then it should fail.

 ```haskell
 token :: Char -> Parser ()
 ```

+This combinator should read a string of charracters.
+If the string does not match the given string then fail.

 ```haskell
 tokens :: String -> Parser ()
 ```

+This character reads any number of consecutive characters, which stisfy the predicate.
+So this can never fail.

 ```haskell
 tokensWhile :: (Char -> Bool) -> Parser String
 ```

+This character reads any number (but at least one) of consecutive characters, which stisfy the predicate.
+This can only fail if the first character does not satisfy the predicate.

 ```haskell
 tokensWhile1 :: (Char -> Bool) -> Parser String